kussumma/Pributan/README.md

 # Pributan

 This theme is based on One Dark Pro for Visual Studio Code.
-There are several changes that I have made, which are as follows:
+A few changes are listed as follows:

 #### Added: